 - the interaction of the individual and the contextual levels.

 All three levels are vital to fully understanding human psychology.
-Particular research foci in the are include the sources of motivation, both individual and social; the nature of meaning-making, both existential and interpersonal' the determinants of optimal and destructive functioning, both within and between groups and in relationships; and the causes and consequences of psychological well-being, growth, and defense.
+Particular research focus in the area include the sources of motivation, both individual and social; the nature of meaning-making, both existential and interpersonal, the determinants of optimal and destructive functioning, both within and between groups and in relationships; and the causes and consequences of psychological well-being, growth, and defense.

 The MA degree is typically completed as part of student's normal progress through the doctoral program.
 Students are accepted in the to MA program under the expectation that they will continue to doctoral study in our department.
 We do not admit students seeking a terminal master's degree in this emphasis area.